arunsinghbabal/Controlled-Automation-for-Data-Processing/README.md

   **Use same paramters for both train and test dataset for better accuracy**<br />

-  **A problem statement is given showing how we can use the function for both classification and regression case**
+  **We have implemented a bike sharing project to describe how the functions can be used for both the classification and regression problem statement.**